EzioisAwesome56/remindme/README.md

   "ownerID": "", // ID of the owner of the bot.
 Gives you access to eval / bash commands "tick": 3000, // The tick of the interval at which the bot checks for reminders that are due.
 Don't put this too low or it'll start sending double reminders
   "keys": {
-    "token": "", // Your bot token
+    "token": "" // your bot token goes in the quotes },
-    "dbl": "", // discord.bots.org token, leave empty if you don't have one "botspw": "", // bots.discord.pw token, leave empty if you don't have one "novo": "" // novo token, leave empty if you don't have one },
   "disabledEvents": [ // Disabled websocket events.
 Removing items from this list is probably harmless, but adding some can fuck up things.
 Be careful.
     "CHANNEL_PINS_UPDATE",